KAIST-ELST/Jx.jl/index.md

 The **Jx** is a user-friendly and efficient tool to calculate magnetic interaction in solids and molecules.
 Key features are as follows:
-1. Without calculating the supercell, it computes short- and long-term interactions.
+1. Computes short- and long-term interactions without calculating the supercell.
-1. It is also possible to calculate an orbital-resolved matrix form of magnetic couplings.
+1. Calculating an orbital-resolved matrix form of magnetic couplings is also possible.

 See [features]({{site.url}}{{ site.baseurl }}/docs/feature) page for more detailed capabilities.